ONS-Innovation/github-api-package/docs/index.md

 ## Overview

 This project is a supporting package for tools which need to access the GitHub RESTful API.
-It includes a function to authenticate requests as a GitHub App installation, and a class which allows Get, Patch and Post request to be made easily.
+It includes a function to authenticate requests as a GitHub App installation and a class which allows Get, Patch and Post requests to be made easily.

 This package is primarily used by: